eliofio/PrOpRe/README.md

 However, this approach requires prior knowledge of the system's chemistry and biology to determine which parts necessitate a fully atomistic description, namely in which part of the system the chemical details have a significant impact.
 Answering this question can be challenging.

-Recently, a new method called Resolution and Relevance has been developed to identify the optimal resolution level that balances simplicity and informativeness.
+Recently, a new method called **Resolution and Relevance** has been developed to identify the optimal resolution level that balances simplicity and informativeness.
 This framework, also known as critical variable selection, allows for the identification of important variables without prior knowledge or assumptions about their nature.
 The core idea behind this approach is that the generative model underlying empirical samples can be inferred from the distribution of their frequencies, i.e., the number of times different outcomes occur in the dataset.

 Building upon the aforementioned approach, our goal is to identify the optimal number of sites for multi-resolution protein descriptions using the CANVAS model.
 This project involves the combination of three methods/software: Relevance and Resolution, Mapping Entropy, and CANVAS:

-* The Relevance and Resolution software, written in Python, aims to determine the optimal number of sites for biomolecule coarse-graining.
+* The **`Relevance and Resolution software`**, written in Python, aims to determine the optimal number of sites for biomolecule coarse-graining.

-* The Mapping Entropy tool, written in C, takes the optimal number of sites as input and returns the site selection that minimizes information loss during the reduction of degrees of freedom in a system.
+* The **`Mapping Entropy tool, written in C`**, takes the optimal number of sites as input and returns the site selection that minimizes information loss during the reduction of degrees of freedom in a system.

-* The CANVAS model, available on a GitHub repository and implemented in Python, allows for the modeling of biomolecules at three levels of resolution as described earlier.
+* The **`CANVAS model`**, available on a GitHub repository and implemented in Python, allows for the modeling of biomolecules at three levels of resolution as described earlier.
 It requires the output from the Mapping Entropy tool as input.

-In this section, we present a tool for identifying the optimal number of sites.
-The final output will be the number of optimal sites.
+In this section, we present the tool for identifying the optimal number of sites.
 Subsequently, this number will serve as input for the Mapping Entropy tool, which will provide the atom selection.
 Finally, an additional code will be necessary to find the CANVAS selection sites that are closest to the output of the Mapping Entropy tool.
 This automated process will facilitate the coarsening of proteins using the CANVAS model.

 <br/>